otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02.md

 Open your **s2-24-intro-app-dev-repo-GitHub username** repository in **Visual Studio Code**.
 Create a new branch called **week-02-formative-assessment** from **week-01-formative-assessment**.

 > **Note:** There are a lot of code examples.
-It is strongly recommended to type the code examples rather than copying and pasting.
+Typing the code examples rather than copying and pasting is strongly recommended.
 It will help you remember the code better.
 Also, read the comments in the code examples.
 It will help you understand where to type the code.

 ---